Poverty in Kenya

-Kenya is a lower-middle income economy.
-Although Kenya's economy is the largest and most developed in eastern and central Africa, 16.1% (2023/2024) of its population lives below the international poverty line.
-This severe poverty is mainly caused by economic inequality, government corruption and health problems.
+Kenya is a lower middle income economy, with Kenya's GDP hitting $121 billion as of 2024.
+This is due to increasing technology innovation services.
+Although Kenya's economy is the largest and most developed in eastern and Central Africa, 25% (2023/2024) of its population lives below the international poverty line.
+This severe poverty is caused by economic inequality, government corruption and health problems.
 In turn, poverty also worsens these factors.
-Fortunately, Kenya's government has made many efforts to address the issue of poverty, and it has received significant help from international institutions as well.
+The Kenyan government's efforts to address poverty have received help from international institutions as well.
 The incident rate of poverty has steadily decreased, as shown by a recent MPI index.
-However, the end to poverty in Kenya was due to some long-term efforts.

 Definition and measures of poverty

-Definition of poverty
+Meaning of poverty

-Poverty is a condition that someone lacks of materials or money and has a very low level of standard of living.
+Poverty is a condition that someone lacks materials or money and has an exceptionally low level of standard of living.
 It is a complicated concept, reflected by many aspects including social, economic and political factors.

 Multidimensional poverty index

-The Global Multidimensional Poverty Index (MPI) incorporates 10 variables to explore poverty in three dimensions i.e. standard of living, education and health.
+The Global Multidimensional Poverty Index (MPI) incorporates 11 variables to explore poverty in three dimensions i.e. standard of living, education and health.
 It is more scientific and practical to measure poverty as it reflects both incidence rate and the degree to which a population is deprived.
 The 2014 global MPI data shows that the number of Kenyans being MPI poor is 39.9%, indicated by the headcount ratio.
 This implies that poverty still is a severe issue in Kenya.

-According to the information from OPHI Country Briefing 2017, poor people in Kenya are significantly deprived in the living standard dimension, especially of cooking fuel, electricity and sanitation indicators.
+According to the information from OPHI Country Briefing 2017, poor people in Kenya are significantly deprived in the living standard dimension, especially of cooking fuel, electricity, and sanitation indicators.
 In addition, poverty differs between different regions, and the percentage of MPI Poor deprivation in rural areas is higher than that in urban areas.